 Because of the recent resource boom, which Australia is experiencing it is now relatively easy for most young people to find a temporary backpacker job.
-Typical working holiday jobs include: farm work, fruit picking, field work, tourism and cuisine/gastronomy.
-With a little bit of luck it is also possible to land on well-paid office jobs, which will later look good in the CVs as well.
+Typical working holiday jobs include farm work, fruit picking, fieldwork, tourism and cuisine/gastronomy.
+With a little bit of luck, it is also possible to land on well-paid office jobs, which will later look good in the CVs as well.

-Furthermore it is recommended, that all backpacker apply for a Tax File Number (TFN).
+Furthermore, it is recommended, that all backpackers apply for a Tax File Number (TFN).
 The Tax File Number has to be shown to the employer before the beginning of the job.
-Without TFN it is still possible work legally, but the taxes that must be paid will be around 50%.
+Without TFN it is still possible to work legally, but the taxes that must be paid will be around 50%.
 In order to escape from such extreme tax rates, all backpackers must receive a Tax File Number.

 The processing of applications for TFN lasts not more than ten days.
 Even without a permanent address, it is still possible for backpackers to receive their TFN, this usually happens over the phone.
 After TFN has been obtained there are no more bureaucratic obstacles between the working holidaymakers and their Australian jobs.